digiscot/digiscot-website/pages/evolution/senior-leader-programme/index.md

 >*"Time with peers, learning from them and also generating ideas from the facilitator and speakers has allowed me to introduce new and proven concepts within my organisation - to the team and service delivery.”*

 Participants will be required to commit time to the Programme to attend sessions and complete actions between sessions.
-Find out more about what to expect in the [One Digital: Senior Leaders Programme Prospectus 2018](/files/Senior_Leaders_Programme_2018_Prospectus.pdf)
+Find out more about what to expect in the [One Digital: Senior Leaders Programme Prospectus 2018](/files/Senior_Leaders_Programme_2018_Prospectus_v2.pdf)

 The programme will open for applications on **Tuesday 26th September**.
+Please return to this page to access.

 If you’re interested in our One Digital: Senior Leaders Programme and would like to register your interest, please email [onedigital@scvo.org.uk](mailto: onedigital@scvo.org.uk).